shanickcuello/linux-commands-cheat-sheet/README.md

 - 1 indicates that the task will run every Monday (Monday is day 1 of the week in cron).
 - /path/to/command is the path to the command that will be executed.

+---
+Pull requests are welcome for adding or removing commands, as well as for modifying or correcting errors.